 Binding Financial Agreements are a contract between a person and their partner setting out their agreement for financial separation in the event of a breakdown of their marriage or de facto relationship.
-Our Western Australian lawyers will prepare a BFA or a 'Prenup' which will finalize a financial separation and divorce orders and will finalize the marriage or de facto relationship.
-BFA's and divorce orders can be done at the same time.
+We prepare BFA's or a 'Prenups' which will finalize a financial separation and divorce orders and will finalize the marriage or de facto relationship.
+BFA's and fixed fee divorce orders can be done at the same time.

-You should take legal advice from the best Perth family lawyers / divorce lawyers, experienced in drafting and reviewing Binding Financial Agreements for a fixed price.
-We also offer very competitive fixed prices for legal advice on a BFA prepared by your spouse's lawyer.
+You should take legal advice from the best Perth family lawyers and divorce lawyers, experienced in drafting and reviewing Binding Financial Agreements for a fixed price.
+We also offer very competitive fixed fees for legal advice on a BFA prepared by your spouse's family lawyer.

-We offer fixed prices for Binding Financial Agreements.
+We offer fixed fees for Binding Financial Agreements.

 BFAs are often mistakenly referred to in Australia, as a pre-nuptial agreement or a prenup, which is an American concept.
 A prenup is made before the parties are married.